ilg-deprecated/riscv-none-gcc-build/README.md

 These are the additional files required by the [GNU MCU Eclipse RISC-V Embedded GCC](https://github.com/gnu-mcu-eclipse/riscv-gcc) build procedures.

+## Compliance

-This toolchain closely follows the official RISC-V distribution.
+This toolchain closely follows the official [RISC-V distribution](https://github.com/riscv/riscv-gcc) maintained by [SiFive](https://www.sifive.com).

+The current version is based on project riscv/riscv-gnu-toolchain, tag v20170612 (commit [f5fae1c](https://github.com/riscv/riscv-gnu-toolchain/tree/f5fae1c27b2365da773816ddcd92f533867f28ec)) from June 12th:

+- the riscv/riscv-gcc project, commit 16210e6 from from May 15th, 2017
+- the riscv/riscv-binutils-gdb project, commit 3f21b5c from May 5th, 2017
+- the riscv/riscv-newlib project, commit ccd8a0a from May 2nd, 2017

 ## newlib-nano